AhmedTFoggie/tutorial-forking-pullreq/Assignment_file_HydraNotes.md

 [For more information about women in the American Revolution please visit History of American Women.](http://www.womenhistoryblog.com/2009/02/daughters-of-liberty.html)

 ## Chapter 8: The Conspiracy of Edward and Catherine Despard
+This chapter acts as a case study of Edward Despard whose life consisted of many transatlanctic connections Despard moved across the Atlantic spending time and Jamaica, Nicaragua and Belize.
+Eventually he meets his wife Catherine, a former slave.
+They go to London where Despard is imprisoned While in prison Despard meets co conspirators who form a motley crew that Rediker an Linebaugh mention throughout the book

 ## Chapter 9: Robert Wedderburn and Atlantic Jubilee